Karan0226/route-exploration-tool/route exploration tool/README.md

-# Pathfinding Visualizer
+# Route Exploration Tool

-Welcome to Pathfinding Visualizer!
+Welcome to Route Exploration Tool!
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
 ## Meet the Algorithms

 This application supports the following algorithms: